top of page

 • Higher upfront cost

-For many families, stainless steel becomes the long-term investment option — especially as children grow or they plan on having more children.
+For many families, stainless steel becomes the long-term investment option.
+This is especially true as children grow or if they plan on having more children.

 How to Choose Baby Feeding Products That Last